Radio Reception and HD Radio® Help

 Do you already use an ‘amplified’ antenna?
 Such antennas usually aggravate FM reception problems since they also amplify interfering stations.
 If your antenna uses batteries or has a power cord that plugs in the wall, it is an amplified antenna.
 Disconnect it and try one of the other solutions described in this article.

 The ultimate solution to poor reception: Install a rooftop outdoor antenna (it can also be installed in an attic).
 This antenna looks very much like a typical rooftop TV antenna.
 We realize that for many people putting up such an antenna is either not possible or very impractical, but it will certainly reward those who can manage to do it.
-The Radio Shack 15-2163 (or equivalent) FM antenna will often give considerable improvement for weak FM signals.
-The cost is about $25.
-A short antenna mast, mounting bracket and cable are necessary for the installation, and all are available at Radio Shack.

 5. The use of high quality component tuners or receivers will give far better performance than the average table radio.
 They always have external antenna connections to facilitate connection of either indoor or outdoor antennas.

 6. Component HD receivers and add-on home tuners are available, along with after-market car receivers.
 More automakers now offer HD Radio® as standard equipment or as an option in new cars.